Gordon Lynn Walls: Biography

 His interest in vision was confirmed during a four-year research associateship in ophthalmology at Wayne University College of Medicine and culminated with the publication in 1942 of his book The Vertebrate Eye and its Adaptive Radiation.
 This 785-page classic contains about 200 illustrations, many of which Gordon Walls drew himself.
 In 1946 he joined the Faculty of the School of Optometry at the University of California.
 He came to Berkeley as an associate professor of physiological optics and optometry and lecturer in physiology.
 He also taught courses in morphology and physiology of the eye, physiological optics, evolution of the visual system, and color vision.
 He was appointed professor in 1952.
-Walls died in 1962 by a heart attack.
+Walls died of a heart attack in 1962.

 Scientific contributions

 In 1942 Walls published The Vertebrate Eye and its Adaptive Radiation a classic on eye physiology and evolution.
 In this book Walls described a diversity of rod cells and cone cells in the animal world.
 He detected the communalities of photoreceptor cells in the vertebrate eye and was first in describing the cone cell as a specialized cell, obviously evolved from an early rod cell.
 He described the nocturnal bottleneck hypothesis which states that placental mammals were mainly or even exclusively nocturnal through most of their evolutionary story, starting with their origin 225 million years ago, and only ending with the demise of the dinosaurs 66 million years ago.

 In 1958 Walls wrote a chapter in The eye in evolution, the first volume (780 pages) of Stewart Duke-Elder's work System of Ophthalmology, a monumental multivolume contribution to medical literature.
 In all, he published more than sixty journal papers and monographs, one book, and chapters to three other books.